bartofzo/BlobHashMaps/README.md

 // Our blob asset will just be the hashmap itself, but it can also be a member of a larger struct ref var root = ref builder.ConstructRoot<BlobHashMap<int3, float>>();

-// AllocateHashMap is an extension method on BlobBuilder
+// ConstructHashMap is an extension method on BlobBuilder
 // we pass in the source hashmap to copy builder.ConstructHashMap(ref root, ref source);